tweag/python-monorepo-example/2017-09-01-free-monads.md

 ```

 At the top-most level, you want to create a functor representing your business
 logic.
-In this case, we are making some software for people who want to organise
+In this case, we can imagine making software for people who want to
-social clubs.
+organise social clubs.

 ```haskell
 data ClubF a